Sort scholarships by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 The Mitchell Scholarship provides tuition, housing, a cash living expenses stipend, and an international travel stipend.
 Normally, 12 Scholarships are awarded each year.

 Candidates must be nominated by the Center for Undergraduate Excellence.
 Students interested in applying for the Mitchell Scholarship should set up an appointment at the Center to discuss the application process.
-The U.Va. deadline is noon on September 1, 2014.
-Interested applicants should e-mail the following materials to Katherine Walters at email@example.com by July 15: (1) a draft of personal statement, (2) description of proposed academic program, (3) list of references, (4) unofficial transcript, and (5) CV or resume.
+The U.Va. deadline is noon on August 27, 2014.
+Interested applicants should e-mail the following materials to Mary Esselman Roberts at firstname.lastname@example.org by July 15: (1) a draft of personal statement, (2) description of proposed academic program, (3) list of references, (4) unofficial transcript, and (5) CV or resume.
 Students who meet the preliminary deadline of July 15 for the Mitchell Scholarship will receive communications from the Center about submitting their applications as well as advice on personal statements and other aspects of the application.
 Students who know they will be unable to meet this deadline should contact the Center in advance to make alternate arrangements.
 Applicants who miss the preliminary deadline and do not make alternate arrangements may still apply for the scholarship, but they will not necessarily receive feedback on their draft application and they risk missing important communications.

 Extensive information on the Mitchell Scholarship is available at the above web site.
 For information on UVa's nomination process, contact the Center for Undergraduate Excellence.